tron561/IT3048C-Repo/README.md

 ## Functional Requirements
 ### Requirement 1
 #### Scenario
-As a NewsNow user, I want ...
+As a NewsNow user, I want to use a news platform so that I can read daily articles and earn points.
 #### Examples:
 ##### 1.1
-- Given:
+- Given: A feed of news articles is availible
-- When:
+- When: I open the app
-- Then:
+- Then: I should recieve a new article to read for the day
 ##### 1.2
-- Given:
+- Given: A feed of news articles is availible
-- When:
+- When: I open up a new article
-- Then:
+- Then: I should recieve a flame point
 ##### 1.3
-- Given:
+- Given: A feed of news articles is availible
-- When:
+- When: I claim a flame point
-- Then:
+- Then: I should be prompted to log in
 ##### 1.4
-- Given:
+- Given: A feed of news articles is availible
-- When:
+- When: I scroll down on the app
-- Then:
+- Then: The page should be refreshed and a new article should display
 ##### 1.5
 - Given:
 - When: